girder/viime/joss/paper.md

 ## Data Analysis and Visualization

-VIIME supports several downstream analyses.
-Univariate analyses using Wilcoxon and ANOVA can be carried out on data with two or more groups, respectively.
+VIIME supports several downstream analyses and visualizations.
+Univariate analyses using the Wilcoxon rank sum test and multivariate ANOVA can be carried out on data with two or more groups, respectively.
 For the ANOVA, a post-hoc Tukey test is automatically applied so that p-values for each of the inter-group comparisons are calculated for all metabolites., Metabolites that are significantly different in each of the intergroup